The historical mistake of Catherine the Great: Sale of Alaska

 History is cruel to the incautious ones.
 The careless steps taken by Tsarist Russia 153 years ago lead to regret today.
 These regrets are influenced differently in the political arena as gold mines and oil fields were discovered under the melting ice of Alaska, once a useless piece of land for Russians.
-However, Alaska's color has been white for years.
+These regrets are directly related to the sale of Alaska.
+However, Alaska's colour has been white for years.
+While Russia suffers from the regret of the sale of Alaska, America enjoy the characteristics of this place while realizing the importance of the purchase of Alaska.
 The harsh climate lands with beautiful nature, rich surface, and underground resources are now within the American borders.
 Trade was highly developed in Alaska in the nineteenth century.
-International development made Novo-Arkhangelsk (now Sitka) the center of interest for traders.
+International development made Novo-Arkhangelsk (now Sitka) the centre of interest for traders.
 A big part of the revenue was from the trade of Sable fur and walrus ivory.
 Trade turnover in the region was controlled by the Russian-American Company (RAC), which had enormous privileges and was directly subordinated to the Tsarist government.
 The Tsar family representatives were among the shareholders of the company, which had its flag and currency.
-So what brought Russia into this deal?
+So, what brought Russia into the sale of Alaska?
 There is another question to be asked.
 Why was America so interested in purchasing this piece of ice?

 The discovery of Alaska